National Defense Research Committee

 The National Defense Research Committee (NDRC) was an organization created "to coordinate, supervise, and conduct scientific research on the problems underlying the development, production, and use of mechanisms and devices of warfare" in the United States from June 27, 1940, until June 28, 1941.
 Most of its work was done with the strictest secrecy, and it began research of what would become some of the most important technology during World War II, including radar and the atomic bomb.
-It was superseded by the Office of Scientific Research and Development in 1941, and reduced to merely an advisory organization until it was eventually terminated during 1947.
+Its working arm was superseded by the Office of Scientific Research and Development in 1941, but it remained as an influential advisory and consulting agency until it was terminated in 1947.

 Organization

 The NDRC was created by an order of President Franklin Delano Roosevelt on June 27, 1940.
 It was part of the Council of National Defense, which had been created during 1916 to coordinate industry and resources for national security purposes.
 Vannevar Bush, the director of the Carnegie Institution, had pressed for the creation of the NDRC because he had experienced during World War I the lack of cooperation between civilian scientists and the military.
 Bush managed to get a meeting with the President on June 12, 1940, and took a single sheet of paper describing the proposed agency.
 Roosevelt approved it in ten minutes.
 Government officials then complained that Bush was attempting to increase his authority and to bypass them—which he later admitted he was: